... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 Types of Debridement

-The most common method of removing necrotic tissue from a wound is using the body’s own naturally occurring enzymes and fluid.
+The most common method of removing necrotic tissue from a wound is using the body’s own naturally occurring enzymes and fluid to breakdown and consume the unwanted cells.
 This is referred to as autolysis.
-Moist wound therapy assists in this process, although some moist agents can increase the risk
+Moist wound therapy assists in this process, although some moist agents can increase the risk of maceration.

 Wound care dressing products that assist in aiding autolytic debridement include: